Perspective | These girls were crushed when Hillary lost in 2016. Four years later, they’ve created their own strong female future.

 Their world was one where the hatred seen on the campaign trail wasn’t okay.
 A kid in their middle school would get suspended if he said or did half the things candidate Donald Trump had.
 And for months, they thought the negativity would end after that election night — that America would settle down to abide by the same rules applied to students of Washington Irving Middle School.

 “That night was definitely a slap in the face,” said Mirette Arafa, 17.
-“Being so young and seeing that a man could say such incredibly vile things about women, and then become president was a shock.
+“Being so young and seeing that a man could say such incredibly vile things about women and then become president was a shock.
 I don’t think I expected it to happen.
 I really thought Hillary Clinton was going to be our president.”

 Lauren Dent, now 16, told me about an election at her school five years ago.